 Arrival in Singapore

 - Alcohol in Singapore is hugely expensive.
-Buying duty-free alcohol at the airport on your way in is usually the most economical way to access liquor, particularly for spirits.
+If having a few drinks is an important part of the vacation experience for you, buying duty-free alcohol at the airport on your way in is usually the most economical way to access liquor, particularly spirits.
+Otherwise, you’ll want to confine yourself to happy hour!

-- You can take a taxi or the MRT (train) from the airport to your accommodation depending on where you are staying.
-If you are taking a cab into the CBD area, tell them to take the ECP (East Coast Parkway), and insist on that route despite what they may try to tell you about the traffic.
+- You can take a taxi or the MRT (Mass Rapid Transport aka train) from the airport to your accommodation depending on where you are staying.
+If you choose to take a cab into the downtown area, tell them to take the ECP (East Coast Parkway) and insist on that route despite what they may try to tell you about the traffic.
 In 99% of cases, it’s still faster and cheaper.
 You will also sound like someone who knows their way around, so are less likely to be taken on the roundabout route to bump up the fare.
+I’ll elaborate more on how to get around Singapore in a moment.

 - Singapore is clean and safe largely because it strictly enforces its laws.
 Avoid jaywalking, don’t litter or graffiti and leave your chewing gum at home – these are all fine-worthy offences.
 Absolutely, under no circumstances have anything to do with illegal drugs or transporting them into the country – you risk the death penalty and ignorance is not a defence.